tomjoht/documentation-theme-jekyll/mydoc/mydoc_generating_pdfs.md

     content: "";
 }
 ```
+{% endraw %}

 {{site.data.alerts.tip}} If you have a link to a file download, or some other link that shouldn't have a cross reference (such as link used in JavaScript for navtabs or collapsible sections, for example, add `noCrossRef` as a class to the link to avoid having it say "page 0" in the cross reference.{{site.data.alerts.end}}

-This style specifies that following links to web resources, the URL should be inserted instead of the page number:
+This style specifies that after links to web resources, the URL should be inserted instead of the page number:

 ```css
 a[href^="http:"]::after, a[href^="https:"]::after {